-Our students are already working on case studies to finance our wonderful study tour.
+Our students have worked on case studies (23 in total) to finance our wonderful study tour.
 In this section, you may find a description of some of these case studies.
-Due to privacy reasons, not all case studies are described down below.
+Some examples of case studies are given.

 Multi-Modality Medical Imaging (University of Twente)

 One of the research groups of the University of Twente, Multi-Modality Medical Imaging (M3i), aims to improve functional imaging of the circulatory system, leading to better and more personalized patient treatment.
 They are developing and testing the next-generation medical imaging techniques to visualize local blood flow patterns and deformation of the circulatory system within a single heartbeat.
 Both blood flow and blood vessel movement are important parameters because they affect disease progression and treatment durability.

 To visualize and explain the activities of the research group, M3i collaborated with one of our students to make a demo.
 The complex motion of blood flow within our vessels is recreated by injecting small gas-filled bubbles into running water.
 An ultrasound probe has been used to show this process, which can be displayed live on a monitor.
 Furthermore, the pulsatile motion of the vessels has been recreated and will be displayed in the demo.

 Another research group of the University of Twente, Biomedical Signals and Systems (BSS), focuses on finding solutions for medical challenges via signal and system analysis.
 One of their researchers is currently working on the late effects of breast cancer.
 Research has shown that around 90% of breast cancer patients will experience late effects, such as persistent pain, cardiac events, severe symptoms of depression and extreme fatigue, which all have a highly negative impact on the quality of life.
 Unfortunately, many patients are not adequately treated or supported to deal with these effects and there are high unmet patient needs with regard to information, detection and management of the symptoms.